Best Campervan Tour of North Wales

-Home to a staggering 4000 sea birds during the Summer months, it’s also home to one of Wales’ best lighthouses.
-South Stack dominates the rocky headland, warning ships of the dangers below, since 1809.
+Home to a staggering 4000 sea birds during the Summer months it’s also the location of one of the best lighthouses in Wales.
+South Stack dominates a rocky headland, it’s been warning ships of the dangers below, since 1809.

 There’s also a visitor centre, guided walks and tearoom.
 Hopefully you may spot a Puffin or Peregrine, so don’t forget the binoculars.

-Take the A55 to Holyhead and follow the brown signs to the reserve, about 3 miles from the town. (no overnight)
+Take the A55 to Holyhead and follow the brown signs to the reserve, about 3 miles from the town – No overnight

-Beddgelert is such pretty Snowdonia village, with a very special legend.
-World famous for the story of ‘Gelerts Grave’, set in a very traditional Welsh village, surrounded by mountains.
-Located on the banks of the lovely Glaslyn river, it’s a magical little place with fantastic walking too.
+This is such a pretty Snowdonia village with a very special legend.
+World famous for the story of Gelerts Grave surrounded by mountains along the banks of The Glaslyn river.
+It’s a magical place with fantastic walking routes.

-As for the legend, here’s a little snapshot from tomb itself……….
+As for the legend, here’s a little extract from tomb itself……….